 Saint Kateri Tekawitha statue

-I’ve seen this wooden sculpture displayed inside the Mission San Xavier del Bac, Arizona.
+I’ve seen and photographed this wooden sculpture of the Saint Kateri Tekawitha, displayed inside the Mission San Xavier del Bac, Arizona.
 The mission is a beautiful historic Spanish Catholic religious complex.
 Padre Eusebio Kino established it in 1692 in the Tohono O’odham San Xavier Indian Reservation.
 History says that born in 1656, Kateri Tekawitha was a truly saintly woman.
 Consequently, she was the first Native American recognized as a saint by the Catholic religion.

-We visited the mission and admired the statues and carvings.
+My husband and I have visited the mission and admired the statues, carvings and decoration.
 The Spanish architectural elements on the white ivory outside walls were begging to be photographed.
-Therefore, here are two pictures of the mission’s facade.
-I also made them as digital sketches, color and black & white:
+Therefore, here are two pictures of the mission’s facade that I made as digital sketches, color and black & white:

 I uploaded all these three pictures to my Fine Art America gallery.
 They are available as art prints for wall, home decor and gift ideas. * Click on the images to find out more about print options, sizes and prices!

 More Gift Ideas with the Saint Kateri Tekawitha statue and San Xavier Del Bac Mission